-Killeshin Hotel, Portlaoise, one of the eight hotels in Ireland up for sale as part of Nama’s ongoing wind-down of loans and assets.
+The National Asset Management Agency (Nama) is planning to put another eight hotels in Ireland up for sale as part of its ongoing wind-down of loans and assets.

 The hotels are Fels Point near Tralee, Co Kerry; the Maldron in Wexford; the Clonmel Park in Co Tipperary; the three-star South Court in Limerick; the Killeshin in Portlaoise, Co Laois; the four-star Osprey and Spa in Naas, Co Kildare; the Glenroyal in Maynooth, Co Kildare; and Johnstown House Hotel and Spa in Enfield, Co Meath.